By Mark Tonkin

 Some are timeless, others more recent – but they’re all designed to improve your new kitchen.

-Timeless kitchen design features
+Timeless kitchen features

 Kitchens used to be separate rooms, entirely separate from the main living area.